 All programs shall follow the grading policy adopted by the LCSB.
-Adult postsecondary students will be provided a copy of the grading policy at the beginning of their training.
+Adult postsecondary students will have access to a copy of the grading policy at the beginning of their training.
 All instructors will evaluate each student at the end of each unit, competency or objective.